sanjayrajns/wire/README.md

 The queue and the worker works fine

 I have used NOTIFY and LISTEN in the queue

 Both work fine

-But whenever there is an job incoming , NOTIFY notfies \n but the queue says it's empty everytime , no jobs get executed \n but when the restarts happen works perfectly fine
+But whenever there is an job incoming , NOTIFY notfies

+but the queue says it's empty everytime , no jobs get executed

+but when the restarts happen works perfectly fine

 10 jobs

 Worker 1  ---> 4 jobs

 Worker 2 ----> 4 jobs

 Worker 3 ----> 2 jobs

 No 2 workers claiming the same job